HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 Generative AI timeline: How the technology came to be

-The modern-day Generative AI journey kicked off with BLOOM, a BigScience large open-science, open-access multilingual language model, entered the picture in July 2022.
+The modern-day Generative AI development journey kicked off with BLOOM, a BigScience large open-science, open-access multilingual language model, entered the picture in July 2022.

 However, it was the launch of ChatGPT by OpenAI in November 2022 that truly brought Generative AI to the masses, with one million users signing up for the tool in five days.